overvale/Textplay/README.md

 * `-p`, `--pdf` Converts the file to PDF ([PrinceXML][prince] must be installed on your system).
 * `-x`, `--xml` Output as the internal raw XML

+## Configuring textplay

+Want to customize how textplay interprets your screenplay?
+Want to change the layout of your screenplay?
+See `--help` for info.

 ## Support for the Fountain Format